 You will need to set expectations early with your client.
 Talk with them about how frequently they want to see reports.
 As the expert, you should tell them that it’s normal to want to see biweekly PPC reports, whereas social reports are only a quarterly necessity.
 They will listen to you and follow your lead.

 At the end of the day, their managers know they need to be reviewing “something” to report to the boss.
-They aren’t the expert, so they will listen to you if you set a system of monthly report reviewing, etc. Be sure to explain to them that SEO is slow and really won’t show any big changes even on a monthly basis (same with social).
+They aren’t the expert, so they will listen to you if you set a system of monthly report reviews, etc. Be sure to explain to them that SEO is slow and really won’t show any big changes even on a monthly basis (same with social).
 If they know this ahead of time, they won’t contest you and your efforts.

 It’s all on a case-by-case basis.
 But, if you make the effort to set the limitations and rules upfront, like how often reports are generated for certain topics, how many individual reports are guaranteed versus one big report, and how many times the client can call you about it, then there shouldn’t be any issues.
 Be sure to be transparent in your communication about everything.

-At the end of the day, the general purpose of reporting analytics as they relate to digital marketing is to make better informed decisions, both for you as a digital marketing expert, as well as for the client, the buyer.
-Although the big, impressive reports with typed up sections, summaries, etc. are important on a biweekly, monthly, bi-monthly basis, there is also value in a daily marketing report.
+At the end of the day, the general purpose of reporting analytics as they relate to digital marketing is to make better-informed decisions, both for you as a digital marketing expert, as well as for the client, the buyer.
+Although the big, impressive reports with typed-up sections, summaries, etc. are important on a biweekly, monthly, or bi-monthly basis, there is also value in a daily marketing report.